76 Ways to Market Your Book for Free

 21. If your book is a debut, submit your book to be featured on Debutiful (be sure to give at least four months’ notice prior to publication)

-22. Submit your book to promotion websites like Goodkindles who regularly choose books to promote from free across their website, newsletter, and social media
+22. Submit your book to promotion websites like Goodkindles who regularly choose books to promote free across their website, newsletter, and social media

 23. Reach out to relevant blogs and websites and offer to write a guest post, with a link back to your website and/or book